You have the chance to ask Bill Gates, the billionaire founder of Microsoft, one question. What would you ask?

 When your employees trust you, they're more likely to follow your instructions, come to you with problems, suggest good ideas, and be loyal to you.

-You can learn how to further develop your introverted leadership strength of listening in this previous Lighthouse post here.
+You can learn how to lead as an introvert and further develop your introverted leadership strength of listening in this previous Lighthouse post here.

 Most introverts believe that their personality makes them less likely to succeed as leaders.
 In reality, it's their quiet traits that can help them to become amazing leaders and mentors.